-9. FIELD EXPERIENCE:
+7. FIELD EXPERIENCE:

-Students will complete a field assignment as part of the course structure that involves teaching science and STEM to elementary or middle level students.
+Students will complete a field assignment as part of the course structure that involves teaching STEM (Science, Technology, Engineering, and Mathematics) - focusing on Science and Engineering, with literacy and mathematics integrations - to elementary or middle level students.
 This experience affords students the opportunity to implement science and/or STEM teaching strategies into various classroom settings.
 Students will have optional assignments that also involve teaching in field settings.
 Students may also attend professional science teaching conferences or professional development workshops as an integral component of the course.

-10. METHODS OF INSTRUCTION:
+8. METHODS OF INSTRUCTION: